eduOSS/MOOC_English_writing/Unit_28_Writing_Letters_Memos_and_Email.md

     * Textual presentation: following the writing conventions of letters, memos or email that suit the particular context;
     * Page design: using table and figures, and applying headings, bulleted and numbered lists, and typography to emphasize the main ideas

-#### vocabulary
-in electronic form or in hard copy
+> vocabulary: in electronic form or in hard copy

-Part III: Writing Business Letters
+# Part III: Writing Business Letters
 2. Writing Business Letters
   1. Envelop Formatting
     * writer's address at the upper left-handed corner;